-In the Basic series, I introduced you how to create a simple inquiry-handling system for free.
-In this Advanced series, we are going to brush it up more sophisticated by adding features to the system which we have created through the Basic series.
+In the Basic series, I introduced how to create a simple inquiry-handling system for free.
+In this Advanced series, we are going to make it more sophisticated by adding features to the system which we have created in the Basic series.

-In this very first article of the Advanced series, we add a mechanism to request advice and investigation to other departments for inquiries that cannot be handled by the inquiry reception desk alone.
+In this very first article of the Advanced series, we add a mechanism to request for advice and review to other departments for inquiries that cannot be handled by the help desk alone.

-At the inquiry correspondence desk, staffs will respond to “Frequently Asked Questions (FAQ)”.
-There might be cases that members at the desk cannot correspond such as for special usage and unexpected events.
-For such a case, they need to ask for advice or investigation to department in which have more detailed knowledge about the product or service, or where with skills that capable of investigation.
+At the help desk, staff will respond to “Frequently Asked Questions (FAQ)”.
+There might be cases for which the members at the desk cannot correspond such as for special usage and unexpected events.
+For such cases, they need to ask for advice or review to a specific department which is supposed to have more detailed knowledge about the product or service, or where they have the skills to conduct a review.

-In order to reduce such risks, let’s modify the inquiry-handling system which we created in the Basic series so that the status of the requested issue to be visualized.
+In order to reduce such risks, let’s modify the inquiry-handling system, which we created in the Basic series so that the status of the requested issue can be visualized.

-The Inquiry-handling system which has been built through the basic series was simple as that the members of Support center answer to inquiries.
+The Inquiry-handling system which was built in the basic series was a simple way to enable the members of a Support center to answer inquiries.

-This time, we will let it be possible to make request for advice or investigation from the Support center to the Product department where with more advanced knowledge on the product.
+This time, we will make it possible to request for advice or review from the Support center or help desk to the Product department where they have advanced knowledge on the matter.

 We are going to add features in the following order.

-- Add a flow for making request for advice / investigation to Product department, onto Workflow diagram
+- Adding a flow to request for advice / review to Product department, into Workflow diagram

-- Add Data Items for containing input contents of advice / investigation
+- Adding Data Items containing input contents of advice / review

 - Set Splitting of flow

-As detailed method of adding organization / user is described in the Basic series article in detail, so those who do not know how to operate, please refer to them.
+A detailed method for adding organization / user is described in the Basic series article in detail, so those who do not know how to do it, please refer to it in the link below.

 After completing the following two, let’s move on to the next section.

-- Add users if necessary, assign them to “Product department”
+- Adding users if necessary, assign them to “Product department”

-Add a flow for making request for advice / investigation
+Add a flow for making request for advice / review

 Launch the Process Modeler and make settings as follows.

 Add a Swimlane for handing over the work to the organization “Product department” which we added earlier.
-Place a human Task named “Advice / investigate” onto this Swimlane.
+Place a human Task named “Advice / review” into this Swimlane.

 Then draw the flows as shown in the following figure.

-Add Data Items for containing input contents of advice / investigation
+Add Data Items that contain input contents of advice / review

-If you don’t know how to add data items, please refer to the Basic series article in which explained in detail.
+If you don’t know how to add data items, please refer to the Basic series article where it is explained in detail.

-Here, we add a String type Data Item (multiple lines) named “Advice / Investigation result”.
+Here, we add a String type Data Item (multiple lines) named “Advice / Review result”.

-Set the added Data Item “Advice / Investigation result” as “editable” with edit permission setting so that it can be entered in the Step of “Advice / Investigation”.
+Set the added Data Item “Advice / Review result” as “editable” with edit permissions so that it can be entered in the Step of “Advice / Review”.

 There are two arrows coming out from the Step of “Answer”.
-That is a setting for indicating buttons of “Finish” and “Request for Advice / Investigation” when operating the Step of “Answer”, so that the ball flow to either of the flow depending on which button is clicked.
+This indicates two buttons: “Finish” and “Request for Advice / Review” will be displayed when operating the Step “Answer”.
+The ball will flow to either of the two flows depending on which button is clicked.

-In the Workflow diagram of the Process Modeler, open the property screen of Step of “Answer”.
-Click on the “Split” tab on this screen and make the settings as shown in the following image.
+In the Workflow diagram of the Process Modeler, open the property screen of the Step “Answer”.
+Click on the “Split” tab on this screen and make the settings as the ones shown in the following image.

-- Confirm if “The token moves to the Destination that a user selects” is checked in “Split Type”.
+- Confirming if “The token moves to the Destination that a user selects” is checked in “Split Type”.

 - In “Determination of the destination”, modify “Button Name” to “Finish” from “condition 1”, and select “End” at “Destination” in the same line.

-- Likewise, modify to “Request for Advice / investigation” from “condition 2”, and select “Advice / investigation” at “Destination” in the same line.
+- Likewise, modify to “Request for Advice / Review” from “condition 2”, and select “Advice / Review” at “Destination” in the same line.